moonshadow95/grind-react/README.md

 ## 6. 🚀 Things to Improvements

-    - Improve the diet list in a more useful way.
+    - Improve the diet list in a more useful way. ex) Organize by date
     - Add tag search functionality in Header.